Goromonzi High School: Chess

-In chess Goromonzi High lifted the Harare Schools Chess league in 2014 under the leadership of the school's legend, the first ever to play for the school in Europe, Anesu Gwezere with the help of Kudzaishe Manyanya with a fide rating of 1800 the best rating in the country for his age group.
-The school has also produced other talented players in the form of Panashe Munemo and Panashe Gatsi who also lifted the schools chess league in 2014 alongside the aforementioned legends.
-Chess is certainly their strongest point though basketball is the school's main sport which has produced many great players in the national team like Marshall Gwezere and Tinotenda Nyanhete to mention just a few.
+In chess, Goromonzi High lifted the Harare Schools Chess league in 2014 under the leadership of the school's legend, the first ever to play for the school in Europe, Anesu Gwezere.
+He did it with the help of Kudzaishe Manyanya, who had a fide rating of 1800, the best rating in the country for his age group.
+The school has also produced other talented players such as Panashe Munemo and Panashe Gatsi, who also lifted the schools chess league in 2014 alongside the aforementioned legends.
+Chess is certainly their strongest point, though basketball is the school's main sport which has produced many great players in the national team like Marshall Gwezere and Tinotenda Nyanhete to mention just a few.

 Athletics

 Goromonzi has an array of sports including with facilities for Rugby, Soccer, Netball, Volleyball, Basketball, Tennis, Table Tennis, Cricket, Athletics, swimming and other interest activities.
 In recent years the school has been the best in Mashonaland East.
 In 2010 the under 20 boys basketball team made it to the nationals but fell short to Churchill High School.